sensu/sensu-docs-legacy/docs/1.0/installation/testing-prereleases.md

 production._

 Testing and using a Sensu prerelease is straightforward, it simply involves using a different package repository.
+You should only be using prereleases if you already have experience installing and managing a Sensu installation.
 Below are the per-platform prerelease repository installation instructions.
-We are slowly adding prerelease repositories for additional platforms.
+We are slowly adding prerelease repositories for other platforms.

 _NOTE: The Sensu prerelease repository instructions replace the existing Sensu repository configuration files, you will need to revert these changes in order to return to using stable releases._

+## Install Prerelease Repository

-## Ubuntu/Debian
+### Ubuntu/Debian

 1. Install the GPG public key: